 You may or may not need gap insurance.
 If you are leasing or financing a vehicle, then you generally need gap insurance.
 Many dealerships and financing companies require gap insurance as part of the agreement.
 If you do not have gap insurance, then you are in violation of that agreement.

 You may need gap insurance because of your financing agreement.
 Or, you may want gap insurance to protect yourself financially:

 You Generally Need Gap Insurance When Leasing or Financing a Vehicle: If you do not own your vehicle outright, then you generally need gap insurance.
-Most financing companies, dealerships, and lenders require gap insurance.
+Most financing companies, dealerships, and lenders, like CarMax and Carvana, require gap insurance.
 The vehicle is the collateral of the loan, and gap insurance protects that collateral from loss.